Health Transformation Hub

 • Rapid Assessment Zone (RAZ) implementation initiated at 5 sites with the goal of reducing wait times, improving patient flow, and safely reducing length of stay for discharged patients.

-• Split-flow model implemented at Cobequid Community Health Centre and the IWK to reduce wait times, improve patient flow, and care outcomes.
+• Split-flow model implemented at Cobequid Community Health Centre and the IWK to reduce wait times, improve patient flow, and improve care outcomes.

 • Virtual Urgent NS implemented at 18 sites with two more planned before fall 2024.